karuboniru/blog_md/systemd-boot-and-unified-kernel-image.md

 The `dracut --kernel-cmdline "${BOOT_OPTIONS[*]}" -f ${noimageifnotneeded:+--noimageifnotneeded} --uefi "$LOADER_ENTRY" "$KERNEL_VERSION"` does the magic to enable Unified Kernel Image.

 ### Change generation of rescue image
 Create file at `/etc/kernel/install.d/51-dracut-rescue.install` with contents [here](https://gist.github.com/karuboniru/2e6fb6dc48094a7bbd9671da42a83960), this is for building rescue entry in unified way.
+Also, set `+x` permission here.
 ```Bash
 #!/usr/bin/bash